Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 Signal Weight Description

 Important: This index is calculated solely from Git commit records and cannot reflect code reviews, architecture design, technical discussions, team mentoring, or other work that doesn't produce commits.
-A high score does NOT equal "slacking," and a low score does NOT equal "efficient."
+A high-activity repository score does NOT equal "healthy team," and a low score does NOT equal "unhealthy team."
 Please make judgments only after understanding the full context.

 Commentary Style Requirements